gautamritvik/SupeNux/README.md

 - SupeNux's new CLI NuxShell has made some **BIG** advancements!
 Go to it's GitHub page at https://www.github.com/gautamritvik/SupeNux-NuxShell

 # License
-This is the GitHub page to the (custom-made) license of SupeNux: https://github.com/gautamritvik/SupeNux/blob/main/LICENSE **⬆️ You can find the license by clicking the "License" tab above all this text too. ⬆️**
+⬆️ (You can find the license by clicking the "License" tab above ALL this text too.) ⬆️ This is the GitHub page to the (custom-made) license of SupeNux: https://github.com/gautamritvik/SupeNux/blob/main/LICENSE

 What the license bascially states is:
 **1. Modification and Use**